Does Asparagus cause gas?

 Lower-FODMAP alternatives

 Green beans (handful) can be a useful swap.
-About 15 green beans is often easier and crunchy.
+A measured serving of green beans can be a crunchy vegetable alternative.

 Related food checks